joshmarinacci/meowlang/blog2/blog2.md

           | MulExpr "/" PriExpr -- divide
           | PriExpr

   PriExpr = "(" Expr ")" -- paren
           | Number
 ```

-this is a bit complicated so let's break it down into pieces.
-expr can be an additive expression, an additive expression
-can be addition, subtraction, or a multiplicitive expression.
-a multiplicitive expression is times, divide or a primary expression.
-the primary expression is an expression inside parenthesis or a number.
+This is a bit complicated so let's break it down into pieces. expr can be an additive expression, an additive expression can be addition, subtraction, or a multiplicitive expression. a multiplicitive expression is times, divide or a primary expression. the primary expression is an expression inside parenthesis or a number.

 At first this looks very strange.  why is the general expression only
 an additive expression, and is AddExpr just the first line or all three lines?